mapazi/mapazi/README.md

 #### 🌱 Things I am currently working on:
 - Improve my french language skills (currently A2)
 - Taking online courses about Data Analytics
-- Projects to build my portfolio 🚀 *coming soon*
+- Projects to build my portfolio

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day